GreyRook/gown.js/CONTRIBUTING.md

 You can test your change by using the automated tests packaged with gown.js.
 You can run these tests by running `npm test` from the command line.
 If you fix a bug please add a test that will catch that bug if it ever happens again.
 This prevents regressions from sneaking in.
+Please keep in mind that this will not build your packeage so you want to run `npm run dist` first

 ### Submitting Your Change